 For this grand Utah national parks road trip, I’m definitely saving the best stop for last!
 As much as I hate to admit it, Zion National Park is completely worth the hype.
 It’s no wonder that it’s the 4th most visited national park in America.

 Highlights: We learned the hard way that the Zion Shuttle is the lifeline of this national park.
-We didn’t book our shuttle tickets early enough and had to wait until the second day to get them.
-You can’t get into the most scenic portion of Zion National Park without shuttle tickets.
-We selected the 7am option and avoided the crowds altogether.
+You can’t get into the most scenic portion of Zion National Park without the shuttle.
+We hopped on the 7am option and avoided the crowds for the most part.
 And even with an early morning wake up, it was completely worth it.

 I can’t wait to return to Zion National Park and spend more time exploring this glorious natural wonder.
 There’s no place in the world quite like it, that’s for sure.
 Heads up: The Narrows and Angel’s Landing were closed during our visit — all the more reason to return! 😉